Staying engaged with recent grads in the age of social distancing

 When you do solicit donations, share the potential impact your alumni can make, no matter the size of their gift.
 For example, your alumni have the opportunity to make a meaningful difference in the lives of students and families across your community impacted by the coronavirus disease (COVID-19).
 Demonstrating the immediate change those gifts can make can be a powerful tool to motivate action.

-By applying best practices and using data to personalize communications, you can connect with your recent graduates and start cultivating donor relationships digitally.
+By applying best practices and using data to personalise communications, you can connect with your recent graduates and start cultivating donor relationships digitally.